CANADA FX DEBT-C$ at 2-year low with central banks, U.S. data eyed

 two-year low against the greenback on Monday, ahead of a Bank of

-of economic data south of the border for clues on the future of
+a slew of economic data south of the border for clues on the

 The drop extended Friday's losses and added on to bearish